 The Summer Reading Challenge takes place every year during the summer holidays.
 Children can sign up at their local library, then read six library books of their choice to complete the Challenge.
 There are exclusive rewards to collect along the way, and it’s FREE to take part!

-This year’s theme is ‘Mischief Makers’, in partnership with The Beano.
-Children will explore a map of Beanotown to find the mysterious buried treasure and become an ultimate mischief maker!
-Dennis and Gnasher will help them solve clues and collect stickers.
-There is a medal and certificate for all children who read 6 books to complete the challenge.
+This year’s theme was ‘Mischief Makers’, in partnership with The Beano.
+Children explored a map of Beanotown to find the mysterious buried treasure and become an ultimate mischief maker!
+There was a medal and certificate for all children who read 6 books to complete the challenge.

-The ImagiNATION Reading Challenge has been designed especially for 10-18 year olds, to encourage them to create an ‘artistic reaction’ to the books they read.
+The ImagiNATION Reading Challenge was designed especially for 10-18 year olds, to encourage them to create an ‘artistic reaction’ to the books they read.

-Once you have completed the ImagiNATION Challenge you will be automatically entered into our Prize Draw!
+All young people who complete will automatically entered into our Prize Draw!

 Summer Reading Challenge statistics